Important Dates for 2020!

 I understand that failure to abide by these guidelines, or violation of league, club, or team rules may result in a loss of playing time, suspension, or dismissal from the team.

 South Kitsap United has contracted with Diadora to be our official supplier of SK United uniform kits.
 We work with Winner's Sportswear to provide players with quality uniforms, accessories, and equipment at the lowest prices possible.
-The club is on a three-year cycle with Diadora, and players are required to purchase full uniform kits for the 2018 season.
-Players continuing with United in 2019 will only need to purchase replacement items, and in 2020, we will purchase new kits again.
+The club is on a three-year cycle with Diadora, and in 2020, new and returning players will need to purchase new kits.

 The registration fees for Select include home and away practice jerseys (numbered and logo'd), and a SK United soccer ball for every player.
 The basic uniform kit includes home and away jerseys, home and away shorts, and two or three sets of socks.
 Additional items such as team backpacks, warm up jackets, pants, etc., are available at additional cost through Winner's Sportswear.